Shawn Dean

 Shawn Dean McBride (born February 19, 1986) is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he performs under the ring name Capt.
-Shawn Dean and is a member of Shane Taylor Promotions and its sub-group The Infantry.
+Shawn Dean and is a member of Shane Taylor Promotions and its sub-group The Infantry, where he is a former one-time ROH World Six-Man Tag Team Champion.
 McBride also works behind the scenes in AEW as the Extras Coordinator.